This full-page advertisement from yesterday’s Hindustan Times (HT City, Delhi edition) caught my attention for a curious reason.

 That’s why you see beautiful, good-looking people in most ads.
 When brands use foreigners as models, they think they are aiming to make it aspirational for us Indians (somehow) 🙂 Similarly, when FMCG breakfast item brands use happy kids as models, they want kids in the audience to feel like the ones in the ad.
 When Kellogg’s uses Deepika Padukone in cornflakes ads, they want people to aspire to be her.

-Amidst all that, I was thoroughly intrigued to see this brand of cornflakes use a generic old people in their ads!
+Amidst all that, I was thoroughly intrigued to see this brand of cornflakes use a generic old couple in their ad!

 Now, old couples have been used in ads before (Vodafone’s The Dhananjayans, for instance), but that was part of an overall marketing narrative (which included ZooZoos in one end).